knah/Il2CppAssemblyUnhollower/README.md

  [Il2CppDumper](https://github.com/Perfare/Il2CppDumper )'s output.

 This allows the use of IL2CPP domain and objects in it from a managed domain.
 This includes generic types and methods, arrays, and new object creation.
-Some things, such as ref parameters, may be horribly broken.
+Some things may be horribly broken.

  ## Usage
   0. Build or get a release